lucapette/web/main/content/writing/on-writing.markdown

 When I write a draft, my goal is to write everything I have in mind as _fast_ as possible so I can move on to the _real_ work: the rewriting sessions.

-When I rewrite something, my goal is to remove the clutter.
+When I rewrite something, my goal is to remove clutter.
 I want to get rid of whatever is superfluous: unnecessary adverbs, adjectives, sentences, entire paragraphs.

 When I started to rewrite my drafts, the question "how much rewriting is enough?" worried me.

-It's a fair question, it comes up often when I talk about writing to people.
+It's a fair question, it comes up often in conversations about writing.

 I can't say if there's an answer that works for everyone.
-I don't believe answers to this kind of question work this way.

-I can share my current process though.
+I don't believe answers to this kind of question work this way but I can share my current process.

-I have a two-step process:
+I have a three-step process:

 1. I do one or two sessions in my editor depending on how long the piece of writing is.
-2. Then I switch to reading the piece as it was published on my website.
+2. I then switch to reading the piece as it was published on my website.
 It helps me to polish my tone.
 I took mental note of how the piece flows.
-3. I go back to the editor and quickly apply my notes to the writing.
+3. I go back to the editor and quickly apply my notes.

 Most times I quickly go back between step 2 and 3 a few times until reading feels right to me.